 To recap, dynamic content (in email) refers to content that automatically changes according to a recipient’s customer profile.
 Based on 'if' conditions within the template’s HTML (e.g. ‘if’ recipient has spent [x], the template will display [x]), dynamic content is all done within the user interface (UI)—therefore removing the need for any manual code editing.

-(It’s worth mentioning here that, at Ometria, we not only offer responsive dynamic content such as the above, but will soon be introducing predictive lifecycle stages and taste profiling—powered by artificial intelligence.)
+(It’s worth mentioning here that, at Ometria, we not only offer responsive dynamic content such as the above, but predictive lifecycle stages and taste profiling—powered by artificial intelligence.)

 Anyway, now you know how easy it can be, here’s a closer look at the anatomy of a perfectly personalised newsletter.
-At the bottom of the post, we've brought all the different sections discussed together in an infographic showcasing what your template could look like.
+At the bottom of the post, we've brought all the different sections discussed together in an example email showcasing what your template could look like.

 Including a first and/or second name in your subject line is considered pretty standard practice now, but there are other ways of personalising this (crucial) part of your newsletter.